Skip to content

 1 / 1

-The company defines deforestation for suppliers as the development of HCV and HCS areas, and peat areas, and specifies any deforestation/conversion past June 2020 will not be accepted in supplier operations.
+The company defines deforestation for suppliers as the removal of HCV, HCS, and peatland areas and specifies that any deforestation or conversion past 4th May 2019 will not be accepted in supplier operations.

 • Y